top of page

 5. Reflect on systemic fairness.
 Think about how your organisation identifies and accommodates people with hidden disabilities.
 Are your intake, case management, and review processes inclusive?

-Why This Matters to Me A growing and important part of my mediation and training practice includes ongoing research (as part of postgraduate studies) in the field of psychology.
+A growing and important part of my mediation and training practice includes ongoing research (as part of postgraduate studies) in the field of psychology.
 I'm especially interested in how to design and implement dispute resolution processes that truly engage with the complexities of the human brain.
 I know that there are some conflict cases that feel impossible to navigate.
-These include cases involving ABI survivors.
+These include cases involving acquired brain injury survivors.
 What my research and my experience indicate is that this is a space that is often misunderstood and mislabeled.
 There are no easy solutions, but awareness is certainly the first step.

 If you want to continue this conversation please come along to my next free online webinar on Creating a Conflict-Resilient Workplace